ndutt0309/YOLOv8-via-AWS-ECS-Fargate/README.md

 This repository uses **Git Large File Storage (LFS)** to store yolo-api_amd64-20251104.tar.
 To ensure it downloads correctly, please install Git LFS before cloning.

+If Git LFS is not installed, the file may appear as a small pointer file after cloning.
+In this case, download the tar file separately (≈ 558 MB) using this link (https://drive.google.com/drive/folders/16KduWvdqoBbY8HDFhBqgTvzbuIKCZRF-?usp=sharing) and replace the pointer file in the repository directory before continuing.

 - `macOS`: brew install git-lfs
 - `Windows`: [https://git-lfs.com](https://git-lfs.com)